 Five categories of control failure, derived from forensic analysis of agentic AI incidents and near-misses.
 Where most risk taxonomies describe what went wrong after the fact, this taxonomy maps to architectural gaps — exploitable by adversarial actors or emergent agent behavior before a compliance review would surface it.
 The taxonomy is designed as a pre-deployment and in-deployment diagnostic, not a post-incident classification system.

-AI Agent Fraud is a named risk category: the exploitation — intentional or emergent — of agentic AI to produce unauthorized outcomes.
-It is not a subset of conventional fraud.
-Where conventional fraud requires a human actor to circumvent controls, AI Agent Fraud uses the agent itself as the vector — operating within sanctioned permission boundaries while producing outcomes no principal authorized.
-The plumbing is the problem: the agent can execute a sequence of individually authorized actions whose combined effect is an outcome that no authorization chain approved.
+AI Agent Fraud covers the exploitation of agentic AI systems to produce unauthorized outcomes — whether deliberate or emergent.
+Where conventional fraud requires a human actor to circumvent controls, AI Agent Fraud uses the agent itself as the vector, operating within sanctioned permission boundaries while producing outcomes no principal authorized.
+The plumbing is the problem: the agent executes a sequence of individually authorized actions whose combined effect is an outcome no authorization chain approved.